Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 #### Running the load test scenario

-Once the Azure Event Hubs and Azure Key Vault are configured, you can launch the load test scenario with the following command line.
+Once the Azure Key Vault are configured, you can launch the load test scenario with the following command line.

 ```bash
     vscode ➜ /workspace $ ./projects/web-app-auth/scripts/load-testing-tool.sh  -a runtest -c ./projects/web-app-auth/configuration/.default.env